Romanian animation

 Mihaela and Azorel is one of the most well-known Romanian animated series of all time.

+Romanian animation refers to animation made in Romania or by Romanian animators.
+Romania's animation sector dates back to the 1920s and has been influenced by many historical periods in Romanian history, including World War II, the socialist period, and contemporary events.
+Romania's animation industry, which includes films, television series, and video games, has been part of Romanian culture for over a century and occasionally finds success outside of Romania as well.

 As everywhere else in the world, Romanian animated film was born out of the development of journalistic graphics and its natural tendency to push boundaries through the animation of images.
-All of Romania's great animated film creators come from the world of cartoonists, with journalistic graphics representing the first school where Romanian animators were trained.
+Most of Romania's first animated film creators came from the world of cartoonists, with journalistic graphics representing the first school where Romanian animators were trained.

 Most were influenced by the aesthetic ideal of American and French studios, often "stealing the trade" after watching their productions at the cinema.

+History

-The pioneering period (1920–1948)
+Origins (1920–1948)

 The first Romanian film animation was Păcală în Lună by Aurel Petrescu (5 April 1920).
 Ion Popescu-Gopo is the founder of the modern Romanian cartoon school.

 The early days of Romanian animation developed in completely unsuitable, purely artisanal conditions, unlike in the West, where there was a real industry for the production of animated films.
 This fact, along with the lack of distribution, unfair competition from foreign animations, lack of personnel, and the advent of sound, led to the relative marginalization and then disappearance of domestic animated films in the 1930s.

 The most prolific cartoonist was Aurel Petrescu, with 11 cartoons confirmed by the press of the time and over 70 other animations, most of them commercials.
 He had the courage to continue production in the sound era, probably copying the tracks of foreign films.